 This is a continuation of my journey into musicals (previous musicals).
 The Phantom of the Opera was composed by Andrew Lloyd Weber, with lyrics by Tim Rice.
 The musical is based on the book by French author Gaston Leroux, ..

 This is a continuation of my journey into musicals (I discussed Juno and Avos last time).
-In the early 1990s I was mesmerized by Evita, a musical composed by Andrew Lloyd Weber.
-Let’s take a small detour and talk ..
+In the early 1990s I was mesmerized by Evita, a musical composed by Andrew Lloyd Webber.
+Let’s take a small detour and talk about ..

 In December 2021 my wife and I took our girls Hannah (15) and Mia Sarah (7) to see Steven Spielberg’s revival of West Side Story (my son Jonah was away to college).
 As I started writing about West Side Story, I inadvertently ..